coffincw/UMass-STEM-Discord-Bot/README.md

 # UMass STEM Discord Bot

-Bot designed for the UMass STEM Discord server for memes and other functionality.
+Bot designed for the UMass STEM Discord server for memes and other server functionality.

 **Bot Prefix**: Start a command with $ to use the bot